AyobamiCodes/ayobamiadelani.github.io/README.md

 **First Author**
 **Predicting Psychological Disorder in Parents of Children with Nephrotic Syndrome: A Comparative Study of Six (6) Machine Learning Classifiers**
-- This research project aims to predict the likelihood of psychological disorders in parents of children with Nephrotic Syndrome using machine learning techniques.
-A comparative study of six classifiers is conducted on a dataset consisting of relevant features and psychological assessments.
 - Wrote the code implementation for this paper.
 - Wrote the Introduction, Methodology, Discussion, and Conclusion sections of this paper.
 **Supervised by Dr. Oluwafemi Adebayo**